Local dentist Dr. Benjamin Polan treats Gum Disease in Beverly, MA

 With regular dental care and check-ups alongside good dental hygiene, gum infections can be treated quickly to restore your healthy smile.
-Plaque forms on our teeth from food and other residue.
-This plaque contains bacteria which builds up along the gum line and releases chemicals which inflame the gums.
-This inflammation and swelling can be prevented with regular flossing and brushing but often there are hard to reach areas of the mouth where extra care is necessary.
+Plaque forms on our teeth from food and other residue which contains bacteria.
+This builds up along the gum line and releases chemicals which inflame the gums.
+This can be prevented with regular flossing and brushing but there are hard to reach areas of the mouth where extra care is necessary.
 Since brushing and flossing can only do so much, going to the dentist is the next step.
 A dentist such as Dr. Ben Polan can care for your teeth and gums when you schedule regular dental check-ups.

 The 3 stages of Periodontal Disease

-The first stage is called gingivitis.
-This is still very treatable as the gums are swollen, red, and bleed easily but the more serious health problems have not yet occurred.
-Many times a dentist will simply recommend a strict cleaning regimen and the gum issues will be treated before they become a serious problem.
+Gingivitis.The gums are swollen, red, and bleed easily.
+Luckily the more serious health problems have not yet occurred so it can be easily treated.
+Most dentists will simply recommend a strict cleaning regimen and the gum issues will disappear before they become a serious problem.

-Periodontal disease can be treated in a variety of ways
+Gum disease can be treated in a variety of ways

-Beverly, MA dentist Dr. Ben Polan offers his patients many treatment options to remove the infection and help you feel better.
-Home care and maintenance will also be very important in keeping the infection from
+Beverly, MA dentist Dr. Ben Polan offers his patients many treatment options to remove the infection.
+Home care and maintenance will be very important in keeping the infection from